geopm/geopm/service/docs/source/install.rst

 with `OpenHPC releases <http://openhpc.community/downloads/>`_, and we hope to distribute version 2 with OpenHPC in the future.
 For users interested in GEOPM version 2, a source build is required.

-Support for NVIDIA GPUs with NVML or DCGM is also not provided by installing the packages described above.
-Support for NVIDIA GPUs relies on libraries that are not bundled with the OpenSUSE OBS build system where the GEOPM packages are built and distributed.
-A source build of the GEOPM Service is required to enable use of NVML, or DCGM.
+Support for GPUs is also not provided by installing the packages described above.
+Support for GPUs relies on libraries that are not bundled with the OpenSUSE OBS build system where the GEOPM packages are built and distributed.
+To enable LevelZero, NVML, or DCGM a source build of the GEOPM Service is required.
 This build process must be done in an environment where the dependency libraries and headers are present.

 In order to access these GEOPM features which are not packaged, a user should build GEOPM from source.
 The best recommendation for building GEOPM from